rahulyhg/opencart_multivendor/README.md

 # OpenCart Multi Vendor

-This is the original OpenCart Multivendor extension from Purpletree Software LLP.
+**This is the original OpenCart MultiVendor extension from Purpletree Software LLP.**

-This extension is #1 bestseller on OpenCart Marketplace among all Multivendor extensions.
+**This extension is #1 bestseller on OpenCart Marketplace among all Multivendor extensions.**

 On this page you can access the free version.
 Pro version is available [here](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=31461).